 Weighing the Options of Refinancing

-It has been said that only in the case your new interest will be at least 2 points lower, should you refinance your loan.
-That might have been accurate years ago, but with refinancing dropping in cost recently, it's never the wrong time to explore the options of a new mortgage loan!
-Refinancing has various benefits that will often make it worth the up-front expenditure many times over.
+It has been said that only if your new interest will be at least two points under your current rate, should you refinance your loan.
+That could have been valid a while back, but with refinancing dropping in cost recently, it is never the wrong time to explore the options of a new mortgage!
+Refinancing has a variety of advantages that often make it worth the up-front expenditure many times over.

-You could need to pay points (prepaid interest) to gain a better interest rate.
-The money you'll save on the life of the loan could be significant if you've paid up front about 3% of the new loan total.
-You may be told that the points can be tax deductible, but because tax regulations can be ever-changing, we urge you to speak with a tax professional before acting on hear-say that the paid points can be deducted on your taxes.
+Paying points can result in a better interest rate.
+The money you'll save on the life of the mortgage loan may be significant if you've paid up front about 3% of the new loan total.
+Please talk to a tax professional before acting on hear-say that the paid points can be deducted on your taxes.

-Another expense that a borrower may consider is that a lower rate of interest will lower the interest amount you will be able to deduct from your taxes.
+An additional expense that a borrower may consider is that a reduced interest rate will lower the interest amount you will be able to deduct on your taxes.
 We can help you do the math!
 Call us at (650) 689-5684.

-In the end, for most the amount of initial costs to refinance will be paid back very quickly in monthly savings.
-We can help you explore your options, considering the effect a refinance could have on your taxes, how likely you may be to sell in the next couple of years, and your money on hand.
-Call us at (650) 689-5684 to get started.
+Ultimately, for most the total of up-front costs to refinance will be made up soon in savings each month.
+We can help you find out your options, considering the effect a refinance could have on your taxes, if you are likely to sell your home in the next couple of years, and your money on hand.
+Call us at (650) 689-5684 to get you started.